17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 View from the terrace of our upper-floor studio

 There’s no restaurant.
-But you won’t miss this, as you can simply stroll along the beach to several beach clubs or, in the evenings, into Grand Case for a tasty meal at one of the fine restaurants there.
+But you won’t miss it, as you can simply stroll along the beach to several beach clubs or, in the evenings, into Grand Case for a tasty meal at one of the fine restaurants there.

 You’re also welcome to use the pool at sister hotel, L’Esplanade (#1 above) at the other end of Grand Case.